Trump Complains About Rising Interest Rates, Calling the Fed 'My Biggest Threat'--2nd Update

 "I put him there, and maybe it's right, maybe it's wrong," he said, adding, "I put a couple of other people there that I'm not so happy with too.
 For the most part, I'm very happy with people."

+In the interview, Mr. Trump said Mr. Powell is "being extremely conservative, let me use a nice term."
+But he demurred when asked directly if Mr. Powell would be out of a job if his decisions prove misguided.
+"So look, I am not happy with what he's doing," he said.

-The network released excerpts ahead of an interview with the president set to air Tuesday night at 8 p.m.
+The network released excerpts ahead of an interview with the president that aired Tuesday night.

+In the interview, Mr. Trump said Mr. Powell is "being extremely conservative, let me use a nice term."
+But he demurred when asked directly if Mr. Powell would be out of a job if his decisions prove misguided.
+"Well number one, I don't appoint for another four years, five years," the president said, "so look, I am not happy with what he's doing."

+The law is vague about whether a president can fire a Fed chairman, who serves a four-year term.

 Mr. Trump has nominated three of the four current members of the Fed's board of governors: Mr. Powell, Vice Chairman Richard Clarida and Vice Chairman for Supervision Randal Quarles.
 Three other Trump nominations to the board are still awaiting Senate confirmation.